Historical Markers in

 Today, Middlesex County is known for its historic charm, picturesque landscapes, and vibrant communities.
 It attracts tourists with its historic sites like Gillette Castle State Park and the Indian Hill Cemetery.
 The county also offers a range of recreational activities, including boating on the Connecticut River, hiking in state parks, and exploring charming towns like Essex and Old Saybrook.

-This timeline provides a concise overview of the key events in the history of Middlesex County, Connecticut.
+This timeline provides a condensed summary of the historical journey of Middlesex County, Connecticut.

 • 1636: Middlesex County is established by the Connecticut General Court.